 In late winter, Northwest Black Restaurant Week highlights more than 25 Black-owned restaurants in Portland.
 Here are some of our favorites to visit year-round.

 Deadstock Coffee & Gallery

 Old Town Chinatown has become a hub for creative people of color, and Deadstock Coffee brings a much-needed caffeine boost to the scene.
-With a duel focus on sneakers and coffee, the café was founded by former Nike employee Ian Williams as a space to showcase art and hang out with fellow “sneakerheads.”
-Boasting an ever-changing menu, Deadstock is conveniently located near sneaker consignment store IndexPDX, streetwear boutique Compound Gallery and hip retailer Upper Playground.
+With a dual focus on sneakers and coffee, the café was founded by former Nike employee Ian Williams as a space to showcase art and hang out with fellow “sneakerheads.”
+Deadstock is conveniently located near sneaker consignment store Index PDX and vintage streetwear shop Laundry, boasting an ever-changing menu.